SquareGPS/navixy-api/docs/backend-api/getting-started.md

 In the all examples used placeholder `[api_base_url]`.
 Depending on the physical location of the platform it will be:

-*  `https://api.eu.navixy.com/v2/fsm` for European Navixy ServerMate platform.
+*  `https://api.eu.navixy.com/v2/fsm` for European B2Field ServerMate platform.
-*  `https://api.us.navixy.com/v2/fsm` for American Navixy ServerMate platform.
+*  `https://api.us.navixy.com/v2/fsm` for American B2Field ServerMate platform.
 *  `https://api.your_domain/fsm` for the self-hosted (On-Premise) installations.

-For example, to make [`user/auth`](./resources/commons/user/index.md#auth) API call on the European Navixy ServerMate, you should use the URL:
+For example, to make [`user/auth`](./resources/commons/user/index.md#auth) API call on the European B2Field ServerMate, you should use the URL:

     https://api.eu.navixy.com/v2/fsm/user/auth